-Researchers have studied many types of opinion models~\cite{noorazar2020}.
+Researchers have studied many types of opinion models~\cite{noorazar2020,starnini2025,caldarelli2025}.
 In opinion models, agents adjust their opinions based on their interactions with other agents.
-The opinions can update either in discrete time or in continuous time.
+Their opinions can update either in discrete time or in continuous time.
 In opinion models with discrete-time updates, time progresses through a sequence of discrete steps.
-Examples of models with discrete time include voter models \cite{sood2005voter}, DeGroot consensus models \cite{degroot1974reaching}, and bounded-confidence models (BCMs) \cite{deffuant2000mixing,hegselmann2002opinion}.
-Opinion models with discrete-time updates are straightforward to implement for numerical computations, and one can readily incorporate various features (such as parameter adaptivity \cite{li2023bounded}) into such models.
-In opinion models with continuous-time interactions and hence continuous-time updates, agents continuously adjust their opinions at rates that are influenced by factors such as whether they have friendly or hostile relationships with neighbors~\cite{altafini2012dynamics} and the difference between their opinions and the opinions of their neighbors~\cite{blondel2010continuous,brooks2024}.
+Examples of discrete-time opinion models include voter models \cite{sood2005voter}, DeGroot consensus models \cite{degroot1974reaching}, and bounded-confidence models (BCMs) \cite{deffuant2000mixing,hegselmann2002opinion}.
+Opinion models with discrete-time updates are straightforward to implement for numerical simulations, and one can readily incorporate various features (such as parameter adaptivity \cite{li2023bounded}) into such models.
+In opinion models with continuous-time interactions and hence continuous-time updates, agents continuously adjust their opinions at rates that are influenced by factors such as whether they have friendly or hostile relationships with their neighbors~\cite{altafini2012dynamics} and the difference between their opinions and the opinions of their neighbors~\cite{blondel2010continuous,brooks2024}.
 Another prominent type of model with continuous-time interactions is density-based opinion models \cite{ben2003bifurcations}, which consider the collective evolution of opinions in a large population and often are described by integro-differential equations.